context-labs/inference-staking/README.md

 - `WithdrawOperatorRewardCommission`: Withdraw earned commission fees
 - `WithdrawOperatorUsdcCommission`: Withdraw earned USDC commission fees
 - `CloseOperatorPool`: Permanently close a pool
+- `SweepClosedPoolUsdcDust`: Sweep USDC dust from a closed pool
+- `AccrueRewardEmergencyBypass`: Accrue reward to a pool when the pool is not included in a reward record payout

 ### For Delegators